 16. Contracted Maintenance.
 The repair station must specify the approved maintenance functions to be contracted and have procedures in place to ensure that contractors meet the terms of EASA Special Conditions.
 Using an EASA-approved Part-145 organization, or, if using an organization which does not hold an EASA Part-145 approval, the repair station approving the product for release or return to service is responsible for ensuring its airworthiness and is appropriately rated to perform the work.
 17. Human Factors Training.
 Procedures for the repair station to ensure that the FAA-approved initial and recurrent training program, and any revision thereto, includes human factors training.
 18. Line Stations.
 Procedures to ensure that all additional locations and all line stations are identified and included/listed in the EASA Supplement.
 19. Work Away from Fixed Location.
 Procedures to ensure that work away from fixed locations are covering EASA customers in the RSM and EASA Supplement.
+20. Safety Management System.
+Procedures for establishing, implementing, and maintaining an SMS through the FAA's Safety Management System Voluntary Program.

 Findings Debriefed to the Organization; Findings Raised Formally by EASA

-Noncompliance with Special Conditions/MAG Reference to MAG /Special Condition
+Noncompliance with Special Conditions Joncompliance with Special Conditions/MAG

-Findings to be raised with the equivalent Part 145 para graph Reference to Part 145
+Findings to be raised with the equivalent t Part 145 paragraph Reference to Part 145

 Signatures Date of Signatures:

 SIS TEAM (EASA/AA) FAA Coordinator:

 Name: Name:

 Signature: Signature:

 Name:

-Signature:

-NOTE: Signature by the FAA Coordinator only means they have read the report.
-It does not constitute agreement with findings and comments raised in this report.
+NOTE: Signature by the FAA Coordinator only means they have read the rep agreement with findings and comments raised in this report.